 This superb single bass drum pedal is a favorite among many players.
 It is made from aircraft-grade aluminum with a chain or nylon drive.
 The EZ Infinite adjustable cam, a double chain, and floating swivel spring make for a comfortable and durable pedal.
 The beater is a mix of plastic and felt.

-I currently use the double-kick variant of the DW9000 and have to say it’s the best double kick pedal I’ve ever owned.
+I currently use the both the single and double-kick variant of the DW9000 and have to say it’s the best double kick pedal I’ve ever owned.

 - Also comes in a double pedal if you have the money

 - Smooth, responsive, and long-lasting pedal suited to many styles